 It's all so romantic!

-Of course, that is a reality very few of us experience.
-Most beekeepers have at least some constraints, whether related to available space, neighbors,
+Of course, this is a reality not all of us experience.
+Most beekeepers have at least some constraints, whether related to available space, neighbors, the

 That's not necessarily the case for the urban beekeeper, who has less space in which to place his or her hives.
 In fact, for some it may initially appear there are NO options - but a little creativity can go a long way.

 Let's assume, as an example, that you have a tiny yard in the city or even no yard at all.
 Are there any options here?
 Often the answer is yes.

 An extreme case is the concrete jungle.
 If you live in an apartment you may have already given up.

 A common location for beehives in the city is on a rooftop.
 The most obvious example would be the apartment-dwelling beekeeper, who has had a gentle word with the landlord.
 Access to the roof may be available and could open the possibility of the installation of a beehive.